sansseriff/bevy_reactor/README.md

 # Examples

 Here's an example showing a complex example of using derived signals and callbacks.
-The `gradient` widget displays a horizontal slider that has a gradient background, and can be used for building a color editor.
+The `GradientSlider` widget displays a horizontal slider that has a gradient background, and can be used for building a color editor.
 The inputs to the slider are signals:

 - The `gradient` signal tells the slider what colors to display in the background.
 In this